After weeks of bitter cold, Raccoon Creek was icy and quiet yesterday when the temperature reached 55 degrees at the Wildflower Reserve.

-I watched the muddy water flow through an ice-free channel while I ate my lunch.
-After two warm days the creek was high and made soft gurgling sounds as it passed under the remaining ice.
-Peaceful.
+Muddy water flowed through an ice-free channel but after two warm days the creek was high and made soft gurgling sounds as it passed under the remaining ice.
+It looked peaceful while I paused to eat my lunch.

 Then crack!
 Boom!
 Upstream a large slab of ice broke free, crashed into a submerged tree and jammed.
 More ice joined it, spinning in the flow.
 The pressure cause a big section to break free and scrape the shoreline with an ugly tearing sound.